PostHog/posthog.com/contents/blog/posthog-changelog.md

 Interested about what new features, fixes and updates have just launched on PostHog Cloud?
 Every Friday we update this page with a look back over the last seven days, so you can get a fresh look at what’s launched and launching right now.
 We also feature notable additions to the blog and docs.

-> Some new features you read about below may still be in beta, behind a feature flag.
+> Some new features you read about below may still be in beta, behind a feature flag, or only available to paying users.
 Want to see which betas are currently available?
 [Check the roadmap](/roadmap)!

 ## February 24, 2023